 Preventing DNS attacks

 Access control by IP blocksYou don't need to provide your service to everybody.
-And there are attackers spoofing their IPs.
-So, you want to accept DNS requests from only specific countries or IP blocks.
+You may want to accept DNS requests from only specific countries or IP blocks.
 You can create your access control list by countries or IP blocks and add it into 'DNS > Access Control'.

 Enable authenticationNxFilter is a DNS server supporting user authentication.
 You have to enable its user authentication to restrict access from unknown users.
 When you enable authentication, all those unknown users or possible attackers will be redirected to its login page.

 Disable login redirectionWhen you enable user authentication, NxFilter will respond to DNS attacks with its login redirection or block redirection IP address.
 So, there's no upstream queries and additional processing.
 However, the attackers still think there's a DNS server to attack as they get a response anyway.
 To hide your server from these attackers completely, we have 'Disable Login Redirection' option on 'Config > Setup'.

 For NxCloud, Login Redirection is off at default as it's supposed to be on cloud in the first place.